ADMISSIONS CRITERIA

 TECHNICAL REQUIREMENTS

 The University of Arts & Design provides limited technical support for course-related software applications and online resources.
-The listed computer requirements are expected to work for most students under most conditions.
-There could be situations where hardware limitations or software compatibility issues might prevent customer support from addressing student technical issues.
-In these cases, it is up to the student to obtain third-party assistance in handling any technical issues.
-There are courses that will have additional technical requirements and those will supersede the specifications listed in this section.
+The listed computer hardware requirements are expected to be sufficient for students under most conditions to access the programs offered.
+There could be situations where hardware limitations or software compatibility issues might prevent technical support from addressing students’ issues.
+In these cases, it is up to students to obtain third-party assistance in handling any technical issues.
+There are courses that have additional technical requirements and those will supersede the specifications listed in this section.

 The online learning environment at the University of Arts & Design is composed of multiple technologies working together.
-This requires that students’ computers meet the following minimum technical requirements.
-Further, depending on various combinations of operating systems, different versions of software will be required to provide an optimal learning experience.
+This requires that computer hardware meet the following minimum technical requirements.
+Further, depending on various combinations of operating systems, different versions of software may be required to provide an optimal learning experience.

 Computer Hardware Requirements